 We use premium liners and dry ice to keep your pet's meals fresh in transit.
-Using recyclable liners and dry ice allows us to reduce our environmental footprint, while also allowing your pet's meals to stay cool for longer so they always stay at a safe and appropriate temperature.
+Using recyclable liners and dry ice allows us to reduce our environmental footprint, while also allowing your pet's meals to stay cool for longer so they always stay at a safe temperature.
 Here are some common questions and need-to-knows about dry ice:

 Why dry ice?